Powered by Symplicity, Yale Career Link, offers a centralized place to view career resources and find opportunities.

 - Search and apply to opportunities, including internships and the On-Campus Recruiting program.

-- Visit the Career Library for peer lists of Yale students and recent graduates willing to discuss their experiences.
+- Visit the Career Library for Peer Networking Lists of Yale students and recent graduates willing to discuss their experiences.

 - Practice and record mock interviews using Big Interview.